LuisCR91/Greenslate-code-challenge/README.md

 --Test scenario #2 -- Add a new product to cart --

 Data requisites: None
 Step 1.
+Open the following URL on Google Chrome browser: https://demo.opencart.com / Expected result: The website displays without any issue. / Actual result: Website was displayed correctly. / Status: Passed
+Step 2.
 Click on the search box, located on the top edge of the screen. / Expected result: The cursor is located on the search box. /Actual result: The cursor was located on the search box / Status: Passed
-Step 2.
+Step 3.
 Type the product you want to search. / Expected result: The product name is written on the search box. /Actual result: The product name was written on the search box. / Status: Passed
-Step 3.
+Step 4.
 Press the search button, located next to the search box. / Expected result: The search is performed and the results page is displayed. /Actual result: The search was performed and the results page was displayed. / Status: Passed
-Step 4.
+Step 5.
 Click on the product you want to add to the cart. / Expected result: Product information page is displayed. /Actual result: Product information page was displayed / Status: Passed
-Step 5.
+Step 6.
 Click the Add to cart button, located on the product information page. / Expected result: Product is added to the cart./Actual result: Product was added to the cart. / Status: Passed
-Step 6.
+Step 7.
 Validate the message that is displayed confirming the product has been added to the cart. / Expected result: Message states the product has been added. /Actual result: Message states the product was added / Status: Passed

 --Test scenario #3 -- Validate the page currency is the same than the products currency --

 Step 1.
+Open the following URL on Google Chrome browser: https://demo.opencart.com / Expected result: The website displays without any issue. / Actual result: Website was displayed correctly. / Status: Passed
+Step 2.
 Click on the search box, located on the top edge of the screen. / Expected result: The cursor is located on the search box. /Actual result: The cursor was located on the search box / Status: Passed
-Step 2.
+Step 3.
 Type the product you want to search. / Expected result: The product name is written on the search box. /Actual result: The product name was written on the search box. / Status: Passed
-Step 3.
+Step 4.
 Press the search button, located next to the search box. / Expected result: The search is performed and the results page is displayed./Actual result: The search was performed and the results page is displayed / Status: Passed
-Step 4.
+Step 5.
 Click on the product you want to use to perform the validation. / Expected result: Product information page is displayed. /Actual result: Product information page was displayed. / Status: Passed
-Step 5.
+Step 6.
 Do a comparison between the currency selected on the top left of the screen and the currency used on the product price displayed on the product information page. / Expected result: Both currencies are the same and the assert returns true. /Actual result: Both currencies were the same and the assert returned true. / Status: Passed